fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 	  - Description
 	* - 1.
 Save
 	  - CTRL-S
-	  - Save the survey in its current form.
+	  - Save the survey in its current form
 	* - 2.
 Select All Questions
 	  - CTRL-A
-	  - Select all questions on the current page.
+	  - Select all questions on the current page
 	* - 3.
 Copy Questions
 	  - CTRL-C
 	  - Copy the selected question(s)